devtoro/simply_translatable/README.md

     article.title_translations # Returns all translations stored in db article.title # Return the translation for the default locale for each available locale, a method is avialable.
-If we have to available locales [:en, :el] we can get each translation as follows:
+If we have the following available locales [:en, :el] we can get each translation as follows:

     article.title_en # en translation
     article.title_el # el translation